mooreryan/ZetaHunter/README.md

 ### Mac ###

-After installing Docker, opne the Launchpad and click the `Docker Quickstart Terminal` icon.
+After installing Docker, open the Launchpad and click the `Docker Quickstart Terminal` icon.

 In the terminal window that opens, enter the following command